 Henry looking after our neighbours dog in Esperance, WA

 This happened to us while we were staying at Esperance in WA, we were asked to look after our neighbour’s pet dog while they went to the National Park for the day.
 The kids jumped at the chance and relished the experience, even more so when the owners returned with a small gift for each of them.
 Jade, being quite the entrepreneur quickly went out and made up some ‘Dog Minding’ signs in anticipation she was going to start her own business.

 More and more campgrounds and caravan parks these days are realising that many people travel with pets and do allow pets to stay.
 Whilst many call themselves ‘Pet Friendly’, the word amongst travellers is that they should perhaps just state ‘pets permitted’.
-Apparently there is a difference, with some establishments going out of their way to make the owners and pets feel welcome, with designated areas and less restrictions.
-One such park being the Broome PCYC Campground which has a sign out the front stating ……
+Apparently, there is a difference, with some establishments going out of their way to make the owners and pets feel welcome, with designated areas and fewer restrictions.
+One such park is the Broome PCYC Campground which has a sign out the front stating ……

 Sign at the PCYC Broome

 Others simply allow pets to stay, with the usual clause, ‘Must be on a leash at all times‘ and will only just tolerate pets, but at least it means you have somewhere to stay.

 To try and make life easier for Pet Travellers we have included an icon in the FRC Directory, both on the Free website and the App so you can seek out sites that specifically are ‘Pets Permitted’ locations.

 You can filter by ‘Pets Permitted’ or ‘No Pets Permitted’